 Whisk the eggs together until well-blended, and you no longer see any egg white streaks.

-To cook the omelette, preheat a nonstick skillet over medium and add the fat of your choice.
+To cook the omelette, preheat a nonstick skillet over medium heat and add the fat of your choice to the hot pan.

-Butter, and especially a high-quality European-style butter, is the best option for spreading evenly around the pan, but you can also use oil (I often use olive oil myself):
+Butter, and especially a high-quality European-style butter, is the best option for spreading evenly around the pan and for superior flavor, but you can also use olive oil.

-Add the egg to the pan, and if the pan is hot enough, some of it should sizzle and set immediately.
+Add the beaten egg mixture to the pan, and if the skillet is hot enough, some of it should sizzle and set immediately.

-Then, I like to lift up the edge with a turner and tilt the pan, to allow the uncooked liquid egg to drip down and underneath the cooked egg:
+Then, I like to lift up the edge of the omelette with a turner and tilt the frying pan, to allow the liquid uncooked egg to drip down underneath the cooked egg:

 You can also add a lid during cooking to trap the steam and cook the egg more on top.

 Once the egg is nearly set, add the fillings of your choice in an even layer, only on one side.

-Here I have my favorite combination, with cooked and crumbled Italian pork sausage, sauteed baby bella mushrooms, chopped fresh tomatoes, and shredded cheese:
+Here I have my favorite combination, with cooked and crumbled Italian pork sausage, sauteed baby bella mushrooms, chopped fresh tomatoes, and shredded cheddar cheese: